 The quick and dirty tip to determining which pronoun is appropriate after the conjunction than is to figure out the pronoun’s role in the implied sentence by mentally filling in the missing words.
 Are you trying to say Aardvark likes Squiggly more than I [like Squiggly] or Aardvark likes Squiggly more than [Aardvark likes] me?
 Sometimes, even if you use the correct pronoun, you may find sentences like I'm taller than he sound too formal in casual setting.
 If so, you can use a verb to complete the implied sentence, saying instead, I'm taller than he is.
 With a verb present, the choice is obvious: subject pronouns are the only option.
 After all, both sides of the than he/than him debate agree that No bunny knows Easter better than he does.

-Thanks to Charles Carson, managing editor of the journal American Speech, for guest-writing this episode.
+Thanks to Charles Carson, managing editor of the journal American Speech, for writing this episode.

 *To be more specific, than is a subordinating conjunction, which means that both sentences that it connects are necessary to express the entire thought.
 Compare the following examples: